 Here are seven of the top challenges recruiters face when looking for IT professionals right now:

-1. Demand Outweighs Available Talent
+1. Demand Outweighs Available Tech Talent

-According to a an article published by Dice earlier this year, the unemployment rate for IT workers is only about 3 percent.
+According to an article published by Dice earlier this year, the unemployment rate for IT workers is only about 3 percent.
 That’s great news if you’re looking for an IT position, but bad news for the recruiters who have more jobs to fill than people with the skills and experience needed to fill them.
 Software and Web developers are in particularly high demand.
 Other employees recruiters are having a particularly difficult time finding include those with big data and analytics experience, those with security knowledge, and those who have worked on legacy systems.

-2. Increased Recruiting Costs
+2. Increased IT Recruiting Costs

 Compensation demands for IT positions were already competitive before IT wages went up 1.2 percent last year.
 Now, certain markets are experiencing even higher wage increases, driving up already high recruiting costs.
 These larger metro areas experienced the highest overall wage increases this last year: